SPI-Birds/pipelines/README.md

 ## Naming conventions

-When we receive new data or start a new project all files should follow the standard naming convention.
+All files used to run pipelines and store data should follow the standard naming convention.

 ### Primary data